ezulfica/SANonogramSolver/README.md

 Firstly we place k black cells randomly.

 ### Associated transition :
-We then choose one black cells among the exceeding rows and columns and then change it with an empty cells where it is require to add one cells
+We then choose one black cells among the exceeding rows and columns and then change it with an empty cells where it is required to add one cells

 ``` r
 nonogram = generate_nonogram(pattern = "boat2")